madelinepet/data-structures-and-algorithms/README.md

     - Linked List Kth from the End(August 2018)
     - Queue with Stacks(August 2018)
     - Multi Bracket Validation(August 2018)
-    - Breadth First Traversal(September 2018)
+    - Breadth First Traversal of a Binary Tree(September 2018)
+    - Find Maximum Value in a Binary Tree(September 2018)
+    - Breadth First Traversal of a Graph(September 17,2018)
+    - Get Edges of a Graph(September 18, 2018)